 Phone call tracking reveals another layer of value.
 Many customers call directly from directory listings without visiting your website.
 Use unique phone numbers for major directories to track these conversions.
 You might discover that certain directories drive more phone leads than your website.

-Common Pitfalls to Avoid
+Common pitfalls to avoid

 Let’s talk about where businesses consistently mess up with directories.
 The biggest mistake?
 Set-and-forget syndrome.
 Creating a listing and never updating it is worse than not being listed at all.
 Outdated information frustrates customers and signals to search engines that your business might be closed.

-Honestly, the most painful mistake I see is businesses paying for premium listings on irrelevant directories.
+The most painful mistake I see is businesses paying for premium listings on irrelevant directories.
 A local bakery doesn’t need a premium listing on a B2B manufacturing directory.
 That budget would generate better returns invested in local food directories or social media advertising.

-Duplicate listings are like digital weeds – ignore them, and they’ll take over your online garden.
+Duplicate listings are like digital weeds: ignore them, and they’ll take over your online garden.
 They typically arise from business changes, employee turnover, or automated directory scrapers creating unauthorised listings.
 Each duplicate dilutes your SEO juice and confuses potential customers.

 The fix requires patience and documentation.
 Create a spreadsheet tracking all known listings, including URLs, login credentials, and last update dates.
 Then systematically claim and merge or delete duplicates.
 Some directories make this easy; others require multiple support tickets and verification steps.